The fenlands of Nîn-in-Eilph. In the far distance, the

 Glanduin, the river that had once marked the southern border of Eregion, ran down westward from the Misty Mountains, and as it approached its junction with Mitheithel or Hoarwell, it ran over a stony fall and its waters began to slow.
 Dividing into numerous smaller branches, this lower part of the stream was known as the Swanfleet river.
-Its spreading waters formed wide marshes dotted with islets and pools that stretched for some fifty miles that were frequented by numerous waterbirds, and especially swans.
-These marshes were therefore named in Elvish as Nîn-in-Eilph, the Waterlands of the Swans.
+Its spreading waters formed wide marshes that stretched for some fifty miles, and were dotted with islets and pools.
+These waterlands were frequented by numerous waterbirds, especially swans, and so they were named in Elvish as Nîn-in-Eilph, the Waterlands of the Swans.

 In earlier ages, the wide lands westward of the Misty Mountains had been covered by dense forests, with the Great Fens of Nîn-in-Eilph forming the only treeless land within a canopy of unbroken woodland that otherwise stretched for hundreds of miles.
 During the Second Age, the trees of this vast forest were felled by the Númenóreans, leaving the lands surrounding Nîn-in-Eilph as an empty plain, and so they remained into the Third Age.